axelvaldez/radical-companies/_posts/2024/2024-04-22-organizing-radical-companies.markdown

    <li>Would be used in case the small bussiness fails to pay his loans</li>
    <li>May be created by the service providers, by a grant, or by pledged RADs.</li>
    <li>The fund itself could be a percentage of revenue, that means that it applies to everybody in the company.</li>
-   <li>The most likely scenario is a Banner fund, it applies individually to people who commit the yield of their pledged RADs.</li>
+   <li>The most likely scenario is a Banner fund which applies individually to people who commit the yield of their pledged RADs.</li>
    <li>If a frachisee company is not generating enough of a fund, it may switched to a to default terms.</li>
   </ul>